 Customs and traditions are actions, behaviors, and standards that are shared and expected of a particular culture.
 People from different cultures act and behave differently depending on their customs and traditions.
 Social customs and traditions vary across nations and cultures.
 A good citizen is one who follows customs and traditions, was loyal to national ideals, and had a sense of social responsibility.
 Social customs and traditions leads to social culture, which is considered by most people to be the manifestation of national holidays, dress, cuisine, and linguistic characteristics.
-The importance of Social Structure and Culture, and the importance of social tradition and customs can never be underestimated.
+The influence of social customs and traditions on the world is immense.

 People have made up stories in the past in order to explain how the world and mankind began or to justify religious belief and social customs.
 Language is entrenched in social customs, linguistic codes and tacit assumptions, all of which shift in time and between communities.
 Social structure has also influenced culture and cultural structures at several different levels of human social development.